LumaPictures/pymel/docs/source/install.rst

         On OSX::

-            /Applications/Autodesk/maya2008/Maya.app/Contents/bin/mayapy setup.py install
+            sudo /Applications/Autodesk/maya2008/Maya.app/Contents/bin/mayapy setup.py install
-            /Applications/Autodesk/maya2009/Maya.app/Contents/bin/mayapy setup.py install
+            sudo /Applications/Autodesk/maya2009/Maya.app/Contents/bin/mayapy setup.py install

         On Windows wrap the path in double quotes::

             "C:\Program Files\Autodesk\Maya2008\bin\mayapy.exe" setup.py install
             "C:\Program Files\Autodesk\Maya2009\bin\mayapy.exe" setup.py install

+        On both platforms you should be able to drag and drop the mayapy file from finder/explorer into the shell to get the path.

         .. note:: Be sure to use the proper path to *your* mayapy.exe.
-For example, if you have 32-bit maya installed on 64-bit windows, it will be installed to ``C:\Program Files (x86)`` instead of ``"C:\Program Files``
+For example, if you have 32-bit maya installed on 64-bit windows, it will be installed to ``C:\Program Files (x86)`` instead of ``C:\Program Files``

 .. _install_manual: